 Due to slow updates to implementations, both representations are widespread in existing text.
 Therefore, in the present situation, Unicode recommends treating both representations as equivalent sequences.
 All the Tamil fonts which support both the combinations, represent both the sequences in exactly similar form (glyph).

 Thus these representations should be treated as allocatable variants of each other as they don’t cause any semantic change of the labels and also the display of the labels would remain the same in both cases, they are being proposed as allocatable variants.
-A brief description of these variants is in Table 16 , Table 17 and Table 18.Whole Label Evaluation Rules (WLE)
+A brief description of these variants is in Table 16 , Table 17 and Table 18.

+This is also being a case of allocatable variant, as required by the Conservatism principle, it is being restricted by a Whole Label Evaluation rule which will try to minimize the cases of unwarranted labels.
+One such case is of mixing of both the instances of this variant in a single label.
+A rule to this effect has been introduced in the section 7.
+Whole Label Evaluation Rules (WLE).